BiodiversiteQuebec/tableaulpi/README.md

 ### Reactivity

 `taxachoice` via radio buttons
-Users of this dashboard can select the taxonomic group for which they want to see the LPI trend (...)
+Users of this dashboard can select a taxonomic group of interest.
+This choice affects some plots in the dashboard, such as the point map, the LPI trendplot, and the bubbleplot.

 ### Modules